 The GDPR Regulation of May 25th, 2018 provided much-needed improvements to the Data Protection Act (DPA) of 1998.
 It was felt by many to be long overdue, with the DPA.
 No, longer fit for the purpose for which it was originally designed.
 The guideline of DPA 1998 stated that business in the United Kingdom.
 That is collecting, storing or processing an individual’s details and information.
 Must, adhere to the regulations as defined by the Data Protection Act of 2018.

-Breach of Data Protection Act is to use or process the personal data illegally or the person doesn’t know that his data/information is in use for online marketing or any kind of marketing/business that user didn’t allow the organisation to use their information.
+Breach of Data Protection Act is to use or process the personal data illegally, or the person doesn’t know that his data/information is in use for online marketing or any marketing/business that user didn’t allow the organisation to use their information.

 Summarising the principles of the DPA

-The Data Protection Act NI applied to all UK based businesses and organisations.
-That was holding or processing individuals personal data and information.
-A set of guidelines were available for businesses, mainly for self-management.
+The Data Protection Act NI applies to every business and organisation based in UK.
+That was processing individuals personal data and information.
+A set of guidelines, mainly for self-management, were available for businesses.

 The keys points of the Data Protection Act (DPA) are set out below; these were the fundamental points that businesses needed to comply with to meet the regulations set out by the DPA.
 Businesses and organisations must ensure that personal data is

 - is gathered, held and processed for only specified purposes;